NRC MISSION AND OVERVIEW

 Who We Are:

-Our mission is to strengthen families.
-We build relationships, share resources and develop skills to enhance lives in Greater Fulton.
+Our mission: Neighborhood Resource Center strengthens families.
+We build relationships, sharing resources, and developing skills to enhance lives in Greater Fulton.

 What We Do:

-We build individual, family and community capacity through four vital program areas:
+We build individual, family and community capacity through our vital Core 5 program areas:

-Community Education-We provide an after-school and summer program for youth, ages 6-18, including cooking classes in NRC’s commercial kitchen and gardening classes in NRC’s Learning Garden.
+Community Education- We provide an out-of-school time and summer camp programs for youth, kindergarten to middle school , including cooking classes in NRC’s commercial kitchen, summer Jr. Iron Chef cooking competition, and gardening classes in NRC’s Learning Garden.

-Community Health-Youth and adults learn healthy lifestyle skills and eating habits though cooking and exercise classes, gardening classes held in our sustainable learning garden and our free summer youth lunch program.
+Community Nutrition – Youth and adults learn healthy lifestyle skills and eating habits though cooking, and gardening classes held in our sustainable learning garden and our free summer youth lunch program.
+We now offer a gardening club and Garber Street Garden opportunity.
+Our food pantry has a nutritionist making sure we are offering only the healthiest of food offered through Feedmore.

-Community Employment and Financial Resource Development-Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.
+Community Financial Opportunity- Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.

 Why We Do What We Do: